 Since the region is popular among non-bike-riding holidaymakers, there's a myriad of accommodation choices as well as places to eat and evening entertainment.
 However, those jetting to the area with the velo at front of mind will be well served - with cafes such as Café du Cycliste on hand with hire bikes as well as coffee and kit.

-Being on the Mediterranean coast, temperatures are a bit hotter than elsewhere in France – with max temps of 17 to 24°C from May to October.
+Being on the Mediterranean coast, temperatures are a bit hotter than elsewhere in France - with max temps of 17 to 24°C from May to October.
+It's even hotter inland and can be bitterly cold in winter.

 Nestled in south-eastern France, and bordering neighbouring Italy, Provence is home to the southern Alps as well as less arduous rolling hills.